 Kaolla Su is a 13-year-old foreign transfer student living at the dorm.
 She is hyperactive and tends to treat Keitaro as a plaything.
 Kaolla also has quite a talent for creating gadgets and weapons.

-After I saw the first episode of Love Hina on YouTube several years back, I really wasn’t sure about whether or not I ever wanted to see more of it.
+After I saw the first episode of Love Hina on YouTube several years back, I really wasn’t sure if I ever wanted to see more of it.
 When my husband and I found a copy of a Love Hina DVD box set in a shop that sells used DVDs, he convinced me that we needed to buy and watch it, because Love Hina has become such a classic anime title.
-After watching the set we bought, I’m really glad that I gave this series a second chance.
+After watching the set, I’m glad that I gave this series a second chance.
 While Love Hina isn’t an excellent anime series, it’s ultimately good for what it is.

-One thing that drove me crazy while watching the series were these old men, who are the town elders or something like that, that appear randomly to dispense their “wisdom”; their “wisdom” is essentially conveying information and concepts that the viewer could basically come up with on their own.
+One thing that drove me crazy while watching the series were these old men, who are the town elders or something, that appear randomly to dispense their “wisdom.”
+Their “wisdom” is essentially conveying information and concepts that the viewer could basically come up with on their own.
 I’ve read the first volume of the Love Hina manga, and these old men don’t appear in it; this leads me to assume that they were added specifically for the anime adaptation.
-Personally, I didn’t think they truly added anything to the series; in fact, I thought they were a distraction in the scenes that they made an appearance in.
+Personally, I didn’t think they truly added anything to the series.
+In fact, I thought they were a distraction in the scenes that they made an appearance in.

 I have to say that Love Hina is a harem anime that has aged rather well, all things considered.
 While it may contain some of the character types and tropes that have become associated with harem anime, the story is intriguing enough that it’s easier to overlook what have become overused tropes and types in recent years.

 If you enjoy harem anime, then I think you’ll enjoy Love Hina.
 Even if you’re not big into harem anime, I think you could potentially get some enjoyment out of the story of the series.